aplus-framework/mvc/guide/index.rst

 Model Instance
 ##############

-Often, a controller works with a specific model and through the $modelClass property it is possible to set the Fully Qualified Class Name of a ``ModelInterface`` child class so that an instance of it is automatically loaded, in all requests, in the construction of the controller.
+Often, a controller works with a specific model and through the $model property it is possible to set the Fully Qualified Class Name of a ``ModelInterface`` child class so that an instance of it is automatically loaded, in all requests, in the construction of the controller.

-Let's see below that $modelClass receives the name of the ``App\Models\UsersModel`` class and in the ``show`` method the direct call to the $model property is used, which has the instance of ``App\Models\UsersModel``:
+Let's see below that $model receives the type name of the ``App\Models\UsersModel`` class and in the ``show`` method the direct call to the $model property is used, which has the instance of ``App\Models\UsersModel``: